NATS input connector

 GROUP BY text_length

-If you only want to recive messages published after Feldera pipline start,
+If you only want to receive messages published after the Feldera pipeline starts,

 change deliver_policy to New.